-Requests for administrative programs and services to be relocated should be made to Mr. Steve Tedone, Learning and Disabilities Specialist, Gannett-Tripp Library, (607) 735-1754.
+Requests for administrative programs and services to be relocated should be made to Ms. Carolyn Draht, Associate Registrar & Academic Accommodations Coordinator, McGraw Hall 113, or (607) 735-1857 or accommodations@elmira.edu.
 Such requests should be made with reasonable notice.